 There are plenty of people out there who would ask the tough questions and wouldn’t be squeamish about confronting or accusing a client, business associate or friend of lying.
 Be the person I was not.

 Four years later, in federal court, I plead not guilty to conspiracy to commit mail fraud, wire fraud and money laundering.
 As I sat back down in my seat, the bailiff called up another person who was being charged with the same crimes as me.
 It was my old friend Milt, but they didn’t call him by that name – “Milt” was one of his many aliases.

-If you feel you have been recruited by a mortgage fraud con man, I urge you to disengage.
+If you feel you have been recruited by mortgage fraud con men, I urge you to disengage.
 They need you in order for their scheme to work.
 And, resist the urge to close that one last deal.

-I can admit it now; I was recruited by a con man.
+I can admit it now; I was recruited by con men.
 But I was not a victim.
 It was my choice.
 I stayed too long and did too much.